The Best Hard Hats, Tested and Reviewed

 What to Consider When Choosing a Hard Hat

 There’s a lot to think about when choosing a hard hat.
-The safety they provide is a key consideration of course, but comfort is another significant factor, especially if the hat will be worn all day.
-Keep reading to learn about some key factors that affect hard hat choice.
+The safety they provide is a key consideration, of course, but comfort is another crucial factor, especially if the hat will be worn all day or paired with other safety equipment like hearing protection.
+Keep reading to learn about some key factors at play when selecting the right hard hat.

 Types and Classes of Hard Hats